AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/api-reference.md

 <InlineAlert variant="info" slots="text"/>

 The following APIs are **tracker instance** dependent.
-Create a tracker instance using [`createTracker`](#createTracker) or [`createTrackerWithConfig`](#createTrackerWithConfig) and call the following APIs.
+Create a tracker instance using [`createTracker`](#createtracker) or [`createTrackerWithConfig`](#createtrackerwithconfig) and call the following APIs.

 ### trackSessionStart

 Tracks the intention to start playback.
 This starts a tracking session on the MediaTracker instance.
-To resume a previously closed session, see the [media resume guide](#media-resume)
+To resume a previously closed session, see the [media resume guide](#media-resume).

 | Parameter | Description | Required |
 | :--- | :--- | :---: |